Sewage treatment

 Common sewage treatment plant problems:

-For a full list of symptoms (such as alarm, odors, pump or blower) the possible causes and the corrective actions to take, please refer to the Sewage Treatment Plant Troubleshooting section on our manual (page 33 to 36).
+For a full list of possible issues (such as alarm, odors, pump or blower) the possible causes and the corrective actions to take, please refer to the Sewage Treatment Plant Troubleshooting section on our manual (page 33 to 36).

 All plants come fitted with an alarm, and a buzzer will sound to alert of a fault in the air blower or discharge pump.
-You can mute the buzzer until we resolve the problem.
-Once there are no problems left, the alarm will reset automatically and you must siwtch off the mute switch.
+You can mute the buzzer until we resolve the problem (in the control box).
+Once there are no problems left, the alarm will reset automatically and you must swtch off the mute switch.
 A qualified person shall do all electrical work.

 Contact us if your alarm is buzzing.

-1. Check if the odor is coming from another outside source such as a storm drain.
+- Check if the odour is coming from another outside source such as a storm drain.

 For any other request don’t hesitate to contact us directly.